uio-carpentry/organisational/workshop_operations/checklists.md

 ## At/during the workshop

-* if coffee runs out contact library contact and see if morw can be arranged
+* if coffee runs out contact library contact and see if more can be arranged

 # University Library